 Facing work is most important – how are we connecting with our clients?
 How will it make things better for the people we are serving?

-Coordinated Entry – That was very challenging, but feels it makes her a good candidate for the board Presidency – We owe it to the clients to say the hard/difficult things
+Coordinated Entry – That was very challenging, but feels it makes her a good candidate for the board Presidency – We owe it to the clients to say the hard/difficult things.

 Awa Conteh: